FOR IMMEDIATE RELEASE

 In math, Catholic school students saw no changes to their pre-pandemic scale scores for fourth grade, and a statistically significant decline of five points in eighth grade, which was smaller than the declines by public (-8) and charter (-9) schools.
 In reading, Catholic schools scores actually increased by one point in eighth grade and decreased by two points in fourth grade, neither of which was statistically significant, but both of which outpaced public and charter schools, which declined three points at each level.

 The main NAEP also samples some of the nation’s largest urban public districts, including Cleveland, which allows for some interesting observations.
-The NAEP scores revealed sharp declines, even steeper than those reported on Ohio’s State Report Card.
 Though NAEP does not break out Catholic schools by district, the Diocese of Cleveland’s NWEA MAP proficiency results, a separate but similarly derived performance standard, showed similar trends to the nation for Catholic schools in the city of Cleveland.

 Catholic schools in the city either increased or declined the least from before the pandemic through the 2021-2022 school year in math and reading at grades four and eight.
-Proficiency levels in Cleveland Catholic school math and reading remained level, anywhere from a few percentage points stronger than their public counterparts on the state report cards, to as much as three times and four times the proficiency projected by NAEP for grades eight and four, respectively.
+Proficiency levels in both Catholic school math and reading are approximately four times higher in grade four, and three times higher in grade eight, than their public counterparts as projected by NAEP.

 “Catholic schools believe that every person is a gift from God, and our educators lived that belief by doing all they could to serve students as well as possible during arguably the most challenging educational conditions in our lifetimes” said Frank O’Linn, Cleveland diocesan superintendent.